 Contact and Links

 The Humble Essayist is in the process of creating a list of links to other sites that specialize in the personal essay and the reflective memoir.
-He encourages anyone who has such a site to send information to him through the e-mail link above.
+He encourages anyone who has such a site to send information to him through the contact form above.
 Here is the beginning of the list: